Shikō Munakata: Postwar period

 After World War II, Munakata produced numerous woodblock prints, paintings in watercolor and oil, calligraphy, and illustrated books.
 He moved his studio to Kamakura in Kanagawa to be closer to Tokyo.
+Shortly after the war, in 1945, he created the Shokei sho hangakan series, a set of twenty-four images intended to be mounted as a pair of six-panel folding screens, made as a tribute to his friend and patron, the potter Kawai Kanjirō.
+In this series he first developed the technique that became distinctive for the rest of his career: bold black outlines were carved in reserve and hand-colored on the reverse of the paper in blue, purple, or light brown, letting the fluid colors bleed through to the front.
+In 1952 Munakata joined Umetaro Azechi and Kihei Sasajima in founding the Nihon Hanga-in, also known as Banga-in.
 He traveled overseas to the United States and Europe in 1959, giving lectures at a number of overseas universities.
 His works received critical acclaim both in Japan and overseas, and he received many prizes.

 Munakata was awarded the "Prize of Excellence" at the Second International Print Exhibition in Lugano, Switzerland, in 1952, and first prize at the São Paulo Bienal Exhibition in Brazil in 1955, followed by Grand Prix at the Venice Biennale in 1956.
 He was awarded the Order of Culture, the highest honor in the arts, by the Japanese government in 1970.